paulinepalma/MLM_final/Final_Project_markdown.md

     ## Group_dev   -0.182  0.000
     ## Cntxt_dv:G_  0.000 -0.176  0.001

-No change to the effects

-\!\!Relatedness\!\!
+Removing this item does not significantly impact the effects observed in Model 3.

+#### Relatedness

+In what follows, we checked whether: -L2 predictors were unrelated to L2 residuals -L2 predictors were not related to L1 residuals -L2 residuals were unrelated to L1 residuals -L2 residuals were independent from one another and across L2 units

-A. Relatedness of L2 predictors and L2 residuals Relatedness of L2 predictors (context) and L2 residuals (intercept participant)
+##### Relatedness of L2 predictors and L2 residuals

+**Relatedness of L2 predictors (context) and L2 residuals (intercept participant)**

 ``` r
 l2_residuals_rowname_p <- rownames_to_column(l2_residuals_p) %>%